-Color Histogram similarity is used to compare the Image Example and Key Frame of each shot.
-It can provide us the similarity on the image between Image Example and Key Frame.
+Color Histogram similarity is used to compare the image example and keyframe of each shot.
+It can provide us the similarity between image example and keyframe.
 In TRECVID 2003, we calculate the histogram in RGB space.
 During the calculation and comparison, two modes are used:

-- Whole Image Mode: For both Key Frame and Image Example, the histogram is calculated on the whole image. - Block mode: For Key Frame, we split it into several blocks with different size.
+- Whole Image Mode: For both keyframe and image example, the histogram is calculated on the whole image. - Block mode: For keyframe, we split it into several blocks with different size.
 The histogram is calculated on each block.
-For Image Example, the histogram is calculated on the whole image.
 Then the histogram comparison is processed between the histogram of each block and image example.
 The maximum similarity will be selected as the final similarity.

 In searching, Block mode is used on the topics which is concerning about a certain object.
-User selects the mode.
+User can select the mode.